RicoJia/ricojia.github.io/_posts/2026/2026-02-02-point-cloud-transformer.markdown

   - Machine-Learning
 comments: true
 ---
-TODO
----

 ## Terminology

 - modulate
  	- In ML, modulation means *changing one signal using another signal*.
  	- So Attention $output=\alpha \odot v$  with elementwise product is modulation on value features.
 The value is scaled first before being summed over
 - MLP (Multi-Layer-Perceptron)
  	- *A feedforward network made of linear layers + non-linearities*.
 Technically, we are using Neurons, not just perceptrons (Rosenblatt, 1958)
  	- So `Conv1d + GroupNorm + ReLU + Conv1d` is a valid MLP

 ## Point Transformer vs Traditional Transformer

 ## Overview

 1. In a point cloud, our input is the raw point cloud.
 Assuming we have B batches, M points in each batch.
 P is `[B, 3, M]`.
 Each point is

 $$
 p_i = [x_i, y_i, z_i]
 $$

 2. we first calculate K Nearest Neighbors (KNN) for each point.
 N is the raw neighbor point set and is `[B, 3, M, K]`

 $$
 n_i = knn(p_i)